wavefrontHQ/docs/pages/doc/opentracing_to_opentelemetry_migration.md

 ## Create Your Tracer

-For OpenTracing you created the tracer using the Wavefront SDKs.
-To create the Tracer for OpenTelemetry use the OpenTracing Shim.
+For OpenTracing, you created the tracer using the Wavefront SDKs.
+To create the Tracer for OpenTelemetry, use the OpenTracing Shim.

 1. Create the tracer using the OpenTelemetry to OpenTracing Shim.
     <br/>Example: